TheIndependentBrotherhood/TheIndependentGamersWeb/README.md

 ## What we used

-If you want to learn more about the libraries with use.
+If you want to learn more about the tools/languages/libraries we use.

 ### Development